andreArtelt/ceml/README.rst

 **Note: Python 3.6 or higher is required!**

-PyPi
+PyPI
 ++++

 .. code-block:: bash

     pip install ceml

-**Note**: The package hosted on PyPi uses the cpu only.
+**Note**: The package hosted on PyPI uses the cpu only.
 If you want to use the gpu, you have to install ceml manually - see next section.

 **ATTENTION**: It can happen that the installation of sklearn-lvq fails with the message "numpy is required during installation".
 In this case you either have to install numpy and scipy first (before running *pip install ceml*), or install ceml manually as described in the next section.